-However, over the course of the next few weeks, only one of these follicles develops to maturity, at which time the follicle ruptures, and releases its egg during the process of ovulation.
-The other follicles that had begun to develop stop growing and degenerate (dissolve), therefore, only a small percentage of eggs present in the ovaries are ever released to have the potential for fertilization and pregnancy during the woman’s reproductive life span.
-We can “rescue” follicles and eggs that would otherwise degenerate by giving shots of fertility drugs which contain FSH (follicle stimulating hormone).
-This is the same hormone that the pituitary gland produces to cause one egg to develop.
-By increasing the woman’s blood level of FSH, several follicles may grow at approximately the same rate allowing us to collect more than one mature egg.
-The first fertility drug that most women use is Lupron (Leuprolide acetate).
+However, over the course of the next few weeks, only one or at most two of these eggs develops to maturity, at which time the follicle ruptures, and releases its egg during the process of ovulation.
+The other follicles that had begun to develop stop growing and become atretic (degenerate).
+Therefore, only a small percentage of eggs present in the ovaries are ever released to have the potential for fertilization and pregnancy during the woman’s reproductive life span.

+One of the concerns with ovarian stimulation is that a woman could ovulate prematurely, which means that the eggs cannot be retrieved.
+One of two classes of medications are typically given to prevent this from happening.
+The first class of medicines are call GnRH agonist.
+The agent most typically used in the United States is leuprolide acetate (Lupron and generics).
 Lupron causes the pituitary gland to release high amounts of FSH and LH (luteinizing hormone) for several days until its stores are depleted.
 Since continued use of Lupron prevents the pituitary gland from producing new supplies of FSH and LH, the amount of these hormones being released per day becomes very low after 7 to 10 days.
 The goal of Lupron is to ensure that blood levels of LH are low during the last few days of follicle growth.
 High levels of LH can lead to poor egg quality, premature ovulation, and stimulate progesterone production by the ovaries.
 A premature rise in progesterone may cause inappropriate maturation of the uterine lining and lead to lower chances of embryo implantation.
 Younger women or those with polycystic ovaries are usually treated with Lupron for approximately 10 days prior to beginning the shots of FSH.
 With this “long Lupron” schedule, the pituitary is no longer releasing large amounts of LH and FSH when gonadotropins are started.
 Some women will be placed on a Lupron “flare” medication schedule.
 This involves starting Lupron early in the menstrual cycle after suppressing pituitary and ovarian function for up to one month of birth control pills.
 The Lupron causes a rapid increase in FSH and LH release by the pituitary gland and initiates follicular growth but over time also suppresses ovulation.
 On the third day after the Lupron starts, the woman begins shots of gonadotropins to stimulate the continued growth of the follicles as the pituitary’s release of FSH begins to decline.